kishore7732/Monitoring/README.md

 Unzip:  tar -xvf <folder name>
 Install: ./<name of executable file> &             (& makes it runs in the background) Node exporter runs default on 9100 port

+# Node exporter : The Node Exporter is an agent that gathers system metrics and exposes them in a format which can be ingested by Prometheus.
+The Node Exporter is a project that is maintained through the Prometheus project.

+# Blackbox: The Blackbox Exporter in Prometheus is a tool that monitors external systems and services by probing them with protocols like HTTP, HTTPS, ICMP, DNS, and TCP